waterflow80/diabetic-retinopathy/README.md

 # Diabetic Retinopathy Prediction
 Deep learning solution to predict Diabetic Retinopathy using retinal images.

+**Note:** Still in progress, the rest of the code hasn't been pushed yet.

 ## Diabetic Retinopathy Overview
 ### Diabetic Mellitus